 PST 225: Introduction to Public Policy 4 sh

 This course is designed as a foundational course for understanding policy development.
 Students focus on the economic and political concepts that shape the development of public policies, the typical tools used to analyze and evaluate different types of public policies and proposals, and the values trade-offs that are encountered when choosing and implementing public policies.
 Pre-requisites, ECO 111.
-Taught Spring.
+Offered spring.

 PST 231: Public Administration 4sh